Violin Sonatas, Op. 137 (Schubert)

-History

 Schubert was an accomplished violinist and had already extensively composed for violin, including over a dozen string quartets, by the time he started to write violin sonatas at age 19.
 The compositions for violin and piano D 384, 385 and 408 were named Sonata in Schubert's autographs.
 They were named Sonatina when published posthumously as Op.
 137 in 1836.

-Structure
+Sonatas

 Since Schubert's Sonatas Op.
 137 are modest in size—rather to be compared to Mozart's violin sonatas than to Beethoven's—the "Sonatina" diminutive stuck to them.
 They are works from the Classical period but Schubert would later transition into the Romantic period through his lieder.

 No. 1 in D major, D 384

 Schubert wrote "März 1816" (March 1816) on the autograph score of his Sonata for Violin and Piano in D major (D 384).
 The sonata has three movements: